Data Centre Security Fencing: A Guide for Specifiers

 - How important it is to install accredited fencing properly – It won’t perform if it’s not done properly.
 Speak to us about accredited installers.

-- Mesh is difficult to install on uneven ground – We have experienced lots of cases where people specify mesh purely on aesthetics when, in fact, there’s so many other differences in the system which affect its effectiveness.
+- Mesh is difficult to install on uneven ground – We have experienced lots of cases where people specify mesh purely on aesthetics when, in fact, there are so many other differences in the system which affect its effectiveness.
 Read our impartial comparison of security palisade and security mesh.

 - Palisade fencing can provide HVM – This provides a single solution, one set of footings which is good for reducing cost and time digging, and good for limited space.
 It’s also subtle as, from the front, it looks just like a standard fence.